Avatar521999/my_projects/README.md

 # my_projects
-This Repository will contain my projects.
+This repository showcases projects from my journey in web development.